 Instead of mending clothes so that the defect is invisible, it’s a thrill to create something that is deliberately decorative.
 Search for upcycled clothing on websites such as Etsy and you’ll find hundreds of small artisans making one-off pieces.
 You’ll also find incredible upcycled women’s clothing on Instagram, (we’ve profiled two designers in the U.S. and France on this blog).

-Beyond the realm of makers, crafters and textile artisans there are upcycled fashion brands that are producing at scale and commercializing the clothing.
+Beyond the realm of makers, crafters and textile artisans there are upcycled clothing brands that are producing at scale and commercializing the clothing.
 Here are two designers who have expanded this niche market in the fashion industry.

 Conner Ives is a young U.S. designer best known for his upcycled women’s clothing: slinky cut-and-sew tees and reconstructed scarf tops.
 While still studying at the prestigious London fashion institute, Central Saint Martins that schooled other fashion notables John Galliano and Alexander McQueen, his recognition as a designer took off when he designed the gown for model Adwoa Aboah for the 2021 Met Gala.
 This brought him to the attention of singer Rhianna who brought him on to help design her own fashion brand, Fenty.

 Ives’ ‘reconstituted’ designs are slashed and spliced together from recycled vintage fabrics, vintage t-shirts and deadstock (overrun surplus fabric).
 His best-known pieces are t-shirt dresses.
 “I figured it out, but it’s more difficult and often more expensive to make something from deadstock materials, diving through a bin in a store and piecing them together in a way that a consumer can buy in a store.
 It’s a longer process, but I wouldn’t change it.”